 The piezoelectric igniter system consists of the igniter button, electrode, and wire.
 The pilot is ignited by an electric spark generated when the igniter button is pressed.
+The spark gap of 0.125 inch is set when the electrode is installed at the factory.
 (See Figure 29).
 Use only factory authorized piezoelectric igniter parts for replacement.